 Helping students draw connections between policy or legislation and course content, disciplinary questions or field-related priorities is critical for educating students about the role we all play in shaping the communities we live in, not only while at University of Michigan but also in the future.
 While it can be challenging to know where, or even if, to begin making these connections more explicit in your courses, we can support your efforts.
-Below, we have shared an initial compilation of resources.
-Over the coming months, we will work with our campus and national civic partners to continue to develop additional content, activities, and ideas for supporting students’ full engagement in civic life.
+Below, we have shared a compilation of resources that can be used to promote discussion, reflection and connections.

 What is allowable as a state employee?

 - Make students aware of which positions and initiatives will be on the ballot, without endorsing a particular candidate or position

 - Encourage international students to research candidates and ballot measures, and to talk with their peers who are eligible

 Learn more about what to expect on and after election day